Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

 The idea of monetizing pollution has roots in a bold experiment from the late 1980s.
 At the time, America faced a significant environmental crisis: its power plants were emitting large amounts of sulfur dioxide, causing acid rain that damaged ecosystems and infrastructure. **Despite the environmental destruction, industries had no motive to reduce these harmful emissions.** \
 ![](/images/a3-Y1Mz.jpg)

-*source- Front page of The Japan Times on December 12, 1997, the day after the signing of The Kyoto Protocol.
+*source-Front page of The Japan Times on December 12, 1997, the day after the signing of The Kyoto Protocol.
 Source: [https://www.climateforesight.eu/articles/success-or-failure-the-kyoto-protocols-troubled-legacy/](https://www.climateforesight.eu/articles/success-or-failure-the-kyoto-protocols-troubled-legacy/)*\
 In 1990, the US government introduced an innovative solution: a cap-and-trade system.
 This system required polluters to purchase permits for their emissions.
 This market-based approach led to a 20% reduction in acid rain levels across eastern America within eight years.
 At last, there was a possible solution to tackle the issue.
 Leveraging economic incentives could drive environmental progress.

 Inspired by this success, the **1997 Kyoto Protocol introduced the concept of carbon markets on a global scale**.
 Carbon markets are centred on the commodity of carbon credits.
 But what exactly are carbon credits? **Each carbon credit represents one ton of CO2** either removed from the atmosphere or avoided through sustainable practices.